This tutorial will discuss the basics of a trojan virus

 - opening and closing CD-ROM tray.

 - harvest e-mail addresses and use them for spam.

 - Restarts the computer whenever the infected program is started.

 Methods of Infection

-Drive By Websites: You can be infected by visiting a rogue website.
+Drive By Websites: You can be infected with a trojan virus by visiting a rogue website.

 Email: If you use Microsoft Outlook, you’re vulnerable to many of the same problems that Internet Explorer has, even if you don’t use IE directly.

 Open ports: Computers running their own servers (HTTP, FTP, or SMTP, for example), allowing Windows file sharing, or running programs that provide filesharing capabilities such as Instant Messengers (AOL’s AIM, MSN Messenger, etc.) may have vulnerabilities similar to those described above.
 These programs and services may open a network port giving attackers a means for interacting with these programs from anywhere on the Internet.
 Vulnerabilities allowing unauthorized remote entry are regularly found in such programs, so they should be avoided or properly secured.